ClaudioLutz/CreditROBOT/Description English/06_Rechtliche_Aspekte.md

 ## Data Protection and Data Security
 - Technical and organizational security measures to protect data
-- Encrypted communication (especially via Internet and email)
+- Encrypted communication (especially over the Internet and email)
 - Logging and traceability of all data access and disclosures
 - Data storage takes place exclusively in Switzerland